Feb 1

 The main stage and performances

-The main stage line-up includes traditional Chinese dance and music performers, as well as contemporary acts.
-Head to the food zone for trucks serving up tasty Chinese street food.
+The main stage line-up includes traditional Chinese dance, music and martial arts performers, as well as contemporary acts.
+Head to the food zone for trucks serving up tasty Chinese snacks and street food.
 If you’d rather sit down in the warm for a bit, here’s where to eat in Chinatown – although you may need to book ahead for some restaurants.
+Follow #CNYLondon on social media for online celebrations and for updates on the day.

-Getting to Chinese New Year in London 2024
+Getting to Chinese New Year in London 2025

 Wardour Street in London Chinatown and Soho.

 As with any major event, plan ahead and leave plenty of time.
 TFL is your best bet for up-to-date travel information on the day.
 The good news is, all the main areas are within a short distance of Underground and Railway stations.
-Leicester Square (Northern and Piccadilly lines), Piccadilly Circus (Piccadilly and Bakerloo lines), and Tottenham Court Road (Northern and Central lines) are all a short walk to all the main zones.–>
+Leicester Square (Northern and Piccadilly lines), Piccadilly Circus (Piccadilly and Bakerloo lines), and Tottenham Court Road (Northern and Central lines) are all a short walk to all the main zones.

 Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.